201005-reston-bigdata/training-code/week1/review-questions.md

 - Why do we make use of programming paradigms like Functional Programming and Object Oriented Programming?

+We use these programming paradigms to organize a code base that grows larger over time, and has many people working on it.
+It creates a consistent way to build software.
+It helps to manage complexity in a large body of code.

 - What are the 4 pillars of OOP: Abstraction, Encapsulation, Inheritance, Polymorphism? (a bit on each)